istio/istio.io/content/en/docs/ambient/usage/add-workloads/index.md

 In most cases, a cluster administrator will deploy the Istio mesh infrastructure.
 Once Istio is successfully deployed with support for the ambient {{< gloss >}}data plane{{< /gloss >}} mode, it will be transparently available to applications deployed by all users in namespaces that have been configured to use it.

-## Enabling ambient mode for an application in the mesh
+## Enabling ambient mode for applications in the mesh

 To add applications or namespaces to the mesh in ambient mode, add the label `istio.io/dataplane-mode=ambient` to the corresponding resource.
 You can apply this label to a namespace or to an individual pod.